 The garden is located near the Delacorte Theater where, from May until August his work is recited during Shakespeare in the Park.
 This is a wildly popular series of performances, in which celebrities like Al Pacino, Meryl Streep and Natalie Portman have performed over the years.
 Free tickets are available but you have to stand in line on the day of the play.
 There are also a limited number of tickets for sale.

 West side between 79th and 80th Street

 Did you know that Central Park also has waterfalls?
 Not a lot of tourists know about them, they are beautiful, tranquil places.
 There are five waterfalls in total, all artificial, and New York’s drinking water flows through them.
 Enter from the west side of the park at 102nd Street and follow the flow that’s called ‘the Loch’ (up until 106th Street).

-The Bethesda Terrace is designed as the heart of Central Park.
+The Bethesda Terrace is the heart of Central Park.
 On the steps you have a wonderful view of the lake and the Great Lawn and under the stairs, because of the good acoustics, street performers often sing or play instruments.
 In the middle of the square is the Bethesda Fountain, one of the most famous fountains in the world.
 It is also known as the Water Angel and below the angel there are four cherubs that symbolise health, purity, temperance and peace.

 Middle of the park, near 72nd Street

 Opposite the Bethesda Fountain, on the other side of the water, lies the idyllic Loeb Boathouse, a place where you can rent rowing boats, bicycles and romantic gondolas.
 Of course you can also just relax while enjoying a snack and drink, with a fantastic view over the lake.

 East side between 74th and 75th Street (dining only possible from April until November)